avens/jenkins-wallboard/README.md

 * **details** - job detail on squarred shape click

 ## prerequisites
-* **for using jsonp** - because you are trusting in your own private developpement team LAN : start Jenkins server with the following Java setting :
+* **for using jsonp** - because you are trusting in your own private developpement team LAN you can start your Jenkins server with the following Java setting :
 ```bash
 java -jar -Dhudson.model.Api.INSECURE=true jenkins.war
 ```